Clear Vinyl Product Spotlight Video

 Working with Clear Vinyl

-All our gauges can be cut easily with scissors, even the 60 gauge.
+All our gauges can be cut easily with scissors or a utility knife, even the 60 gauge.
+Thinner gauges can also be cut with a rotary cutter.

 Most gauges can be sewn with a regular sewing machine.
 For outdoor use, we recommend bonded nylon thread because it is strong and weather resistant.